 While I research the target users, I simultaneously dove into the world of MFA.
 The complexity of this area in the digital security is immense.
-To fortify a solid authentication, you need multiple points from a user.
-Get something they have or possession; this could be a device or a physical object that user has and can verify that it is assigned to them.
+To fortify a solid authentication, you need multiple points from a customer.
+Get something they have or possession; this could be a device or a physical object that customer has and they can verify that object was assigned to them.
 Get something they know, and something they are- Inherance.
-If you manage to get multiple sets of points, you can lower the risk and vulnerabilities of a user account towards malicious digital attacks.
+If you manage to get multiple sets of those data, you can lower the risk and vulnerabilities of a user account being exposed to malicious digital attacks.

 Placing this concept in an interaction form showcased so many challenges.
 Preliminary empathy research was gathered and created.
 Most of the users do not understand the central concept and won’t spare any time to learn or understand.
-User’s pain point was mostly focused on the required task and the subset task that were initiated from the original task.
-For example, most of the security UX asked the users to what kind of method they want to use.
-When users choose the task they want to perform, another task will surface, and so on and so forth.
+Pain points were mostly focused primarily on the required task and the subset task that was initiated from the original task.
+For example, most of the security UX asked the customers to what kind of method they want to use.
+When they choose the task they want to perform, another task will surface, and so on and so forth.
 For them, all they want to do is to go to their final destination, and don't want to feel like unusual security requests are sidetracking them.

 Storyboarding and utilizing content first tactics helped craft the experience.
-I surfaced many use cases, storylines, narratives, happy and unhappy paths users may encounter.
+I surfaced many use cases, storylines, narratives, happy and unhappy paths that customers may encounter.
 This way we can also craft the specific language (in a dialog / conversational form) for a particular use case.

 When Martha, a Capital One customer opens her account online, she doesn’t have to answer odd and forgettable questionnaires.
 All she has to do is sign in and approve with her mobile device.
 Also, approving with her fingerprint, which the experience provides, adds a layer of security which gives her an additional sense of confidence.